How to Put on a Musical

 Before Rehearsals Begin

 One way to reinforce this is to have every volunteer involved with the show sign a Letter of Commitment.
 You can print them up on half-sheets or post cards.
-This is not designed to be legally binding, but simply to clarify the moral commitment each person is making to the production.
-If you are working with any small children, have their parents sign this letter too.
-You can have everyone sign this at the first rehearsal, or beforehand if convenient.
 Here is a sample text, which can easily fit on a postcard

 This is the time when directors (both stage and musical) must do their homework.
 Consider how you will approach every scene and song, at least in terms of the overall effect you want to achieve.
 The cast and crew must always sense that you know the material and have clear goals.
 Unlike professionals, they are not paid to respect you.
 You will have to earn their respect.
 The best way to accomplish that is by demonstrating from day one that you are the person (or persons) to look to.
 Screaming won't do this.
 A calm, firm sense of command will.